LowellObservatory/LDTObserverTools/doc/scrub_deveny_pickup.rst

   parameters from nearby well-fit rows.
 The number of rows indicated in this progress bar is less than the total image, and can vary based on the particular pattern noise in the image.

+* The EMI signal should be roughly constant in amplitude and period over the approximately 8 seconds the CCD takes to read out.
+Therefore, as a final step, the tool fits the amplitude and period fit coefficients with a low-order polynomial as a function of row number to account for the secular drift in the sinusoid period that causes the mean period to change from frame to frame.
+With the polynomial fit in hand, one last pass at fitting sinusoids to the rows is completed, fixing the period and amplitude while allowing the phase and underlying secular drift of the row to be fit.
+  This pass only fits rows identified within the slit, so may have fewer rows to process than the full frame.

 * Finally, the location of QA plots and filename of the scrubbed FITS file are shown for reference.